datacraft-dsc/DEPs/6/README.md

 Example:

 * A consent filtering operation which filters a dataset by checking each dataset instance (e.g. a single patient's data in a healthcare study) against an external consent registry.
-The use case requires that the provenance of this query be associated with the retrieved result.
+The use case requires that the [Provenance](https://github.com/DEX-Company/DEPs/tree/master/0#provenance) of this query be associated with the retrieved result.

 It may be observed that these operations: